nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 }
 ```

-It's also required to create a enum type for diferentiating node type, using iota
+It's also required to create a enum type for differentiating node type, using iota

 ```go
 /* TreeNode implementation */